craigvandotcom/Simil8/README.md

    ```

 ## Configuration
+- Adjust settings in `backend/app/config/user_settings.py`:
-Adjust the `frequent_task_interval` in `config.py` to change how often the bot processes highlights and creates tweets.
+  - `READWISE_TASK_FREQUENCY`: Change how often the bot processes highlights and creates tweets
+  - `AI_MODEL`: Choose between 'gpt-4' or 'claude-3-5-sonnet-20240620'
+  - `TWEET_VARIATIONS_COUNT`: Set the number of tweet variations to generate
+  - `MAX_THREAD_TWEETS`: Set the maximum number of tweets in a thread
-Modify the tweet generation prompts in `prompts.json` to customize the output style and content.
+- Modify the tweet generation prompts in `backend/app/config/prompts.py` to customize the output style and content

 ## API Endpoints
 The Flask web server provides the following endpoints: